CoderDojoTC/ai-racing-league/docs/lesson-plans/computer-vision/index.md

 ### Color Detection

 Write a simple program that detects specific colors in real-time.
-This can be used as a stepping stone to more advanced object tracking projects.
+This can be used as a stepping stone to more advanced object-tracking projects.

 We can also combine this lab with our Raspberry Pi Pico color detection sensors.